scoconno/scoconno.github.io/Teaching/Examined/FreeWill/Handout1.md

 The key premise is 2.
 Recall that Causal Determinism says that states of the universe, including what you are doing at any particular time, are completely determined by how the universe was in the past, even the far far past, plus the laws of nature.
 If that's true, then my eating the cake was causally determined, it is already set in stone.
 In that case, I had no power to not eat the cake.
 Causal Determinism constrains my actions as much as Mike Tyson can constrain my actions.

-Philosophers have been concerned with determining, first, whether Causal Determinism is really true, and, second, whether free-will can be found compatible with Causal Determinism:
+Philosophers have been concerned with determining, first, whether Causal Determinism is really true, and, second, with determining whether free-will really is incompatible with Causal Determinism.
+There are four main positions:

 |         |   Free Will is Not Possible         | Free Will is Possible  |